saulpierotti/.dotfiles/README.md

 	* I created a fake WiFi network from network manager using WPA2 encription and a key longer than 8 charachters
 	* The mode of the network must be set ot Hotspot
 	* To activate the hotspot, just connect to the network (connect to hidden network and select hotspot, or from command line)
+* I set `dnsmasq` as the default dns method for NetworkManager in `/etc/NetwrokManager/conf.d/00-use-dnsmasq.conf`
+* For the biocomp VPN to work, you have to go to the IPV4 tab in the VPN page of `nm-connection-editor`, go to Routes and select "Use this connection only for resources in this network"